Skip to main content

 The value of the limit within the portfolio and the breach threshold value defined in the limit definition as Value in the portfolio / Breach threshold value.
 The limit value allows you to easily see which values the limit analysis compared to determine the result of your limit, and how far your portfolio is from the defined breach threshold.

-At the end of each individual limit, you can click the Versions icon to see the history of the limit - this for example allows you to track the previous values and results of the limit during prior limit analyses, allowing you to track the value of the limit.
+The history of the limit - this for example allows you to track the previous values and results of the limit during prior limit analyses, allowing you to track the value of the limit.

 Details of a limit

-By expanding the tree to show the details below an individual limit, you can see the breakdown of the limit analysis, i.e. which components were analyzed as part of the limit, and used to determine the overall result of your limit.
+Expand the tree to view the details below an individual limit.
+You can see which components were analyzed as part of the limit.

 • Multiple values to analyze: For example, a limit of "Stock position's share in the portfolio cannot exceed 11%" needs to analyze every single stock position within your portfolio individually - if you have invested into more than one stock, and if any of the individual stock positions is over 11% (even if all other stock positions would be OK), the limit is breached.
 This is indicated in the details of a limit by listing all the individual stock positions within the portfolio, showing their result and value.
 This allows you to easily see the statuses of the individual components, in this example individual stock positions, and evaluate which ones of them contributed to the overall limit status and how.